 Just as the word implies, a flexible endoscope is one that can bend at the tip once it enters a body cavity.
 When we use a flexible endoscope, the area explored receives the most ample view.
 In contrast, a rigid endoscope is one that cannot bend.
 Currently, we use Olympus (human level) flexible videoendoscopy to all three of our locations, which helps balance results less invasively.
 With this technology, we’re able to further evaluate patients with images taken.

-When Is an Endoscopy Needed?
+When Is a Cat and Dog Endoscopy Needed?

 There are several conditions that may call for an endoscopic exam, such as: